Accelerated Master's in Education (BS/MS)

 - Earth & Space Science — Secondary (grades 7-12)

 - English — Secondary (grades 7-12)

 - Mathematics — Secondary (grades 7-12)

 - Special Education (see NOTE below)

 NOTE: Special Education Teacher Certification also is available, but may not serve as a primary area of teacher certification.
 Students wishing to complete requirements for Special Education Certification in addition to one of the other available primary areas of teacher certification will take required special education course work in lieu of professional and free electives in the MS in Teaching, Learning and Curriculum degree program and must work closely with the program's advisor.

 How to Apply for a 5-Year BS/MS Dual Degree in Education

-Anyone wishing to enroll in the BS/MS in Education degree program must be accepted for admission to Drexel University.
+Anyone wishing to enroll in the accelerated BS/MS in Education degree program must be accepted for admission to Drexel University.
 To start your application, please visit the Drexel University Admissions website.